freddieduffield/knowledge-portfolio/status-codes.md

 __Bad Gateway__

-the server whilst adding as a gateway or a proxy recieved an invalid response from the upstream server.
+the server whilst acting as a gateway or a proxy received an invalid response from the upstream server.

 # 503